FRED: Flexible REduction-Distribution Interconnect and Communication Implementation for Wafer-Scale Distributed Training of DNN Models: Results

+\autoref{fig:Microbench} presents the communication breakdown across 3D parallelism phases for two parallelization strategies for \transsmall.
 For the MP(20)-DP(1)-PP(1) strategy, there are only wafer-wide All-Reduce operations for the MP communication.
 The baseline effective BW utilization is bounded by the corner NPUs since they have only 2 links to other NPUs.
-This limits the average network BW utilization of each NPU to be around $2\times 750 GBps = 1500 GBps$.
-In FRED-A, each NPU-L1 BW is 3 TBps, but NPU-L2 BW is 375 GBps.\footnote{Assuming the L1-L2 BW is equally shared among all NPUs.} Using a similar analysis as \cite{Themis}, we see that hierarchical collectives result in NPU-L2 BW being the bottleneck and the effective NPU BW utilization is $375 GBps + 4\times 375 GBps = 1850 GBps$.
-In FRED-B, the L1 switches first perform the All-Reduce and then use the entire L1-L2 BW to forward the data to the L2 switches for the second All-Reduce.
+This limits the average network BW utilization of each NPU to be around $2\times 750 \text{GBps} = 1500 \text{GBps}$.
+In \ours-A, each NPU-L1 BW is 3 TBps, but NPU-L2 BW is 375GBps.\footnote{ Assuming the L1-L2 BW is equally shared among all NPUs.} Using a similar analysis as \cite{Themis}, we see that hierarchical collectives result in NPU-L2 BW being the bottleneck and the effective NPU BW utilization is $375 \text{GBps} + 4\times 375 \text{GBps} = 1850 \text{GBps}$.
+In \ours-B, the L1 switches first perform the All-Reduce and then use the entire L1-L2 BW to forward the data to the L2 switches for the second All-Reduce.
 Therefore, each NPU can send the data to L2 switch at the speed of $1500 \text{GBps}$ (L1-L2 BW).
-However, since it is an in-network collective execution, the amount of traffic each NPU sends out is almost half of the traffic in the endpoint-based collective.
-FRED-C has much more L1-L2 BW and therefore each NPU can drive the BW utilization to $3$ TBps.
-In FRED-D, an additional in-network collective execution reduces the traffic by half in addition to the $3$ TBps NPU BW utilization.
+However, since it is an in-network collective execution, the amount of traffic each NPU sends out is almost half of the traffic in the endpoint-based collective. \ours-C has much more L1-L2 BW and therefore each NPU can drive the BW utilization to $3 \text{TBps}$.
+In \ours-D, an additional in-network collective execution reduces the traffic by half in addition to the $3 \text{TBps}$ NPU BW utilization.

-The MP(2)-DP(5)-PP(2) case has all MP (All-Reduce), DP (All-Reduce) and PP (multicast) comms.
-For the MP comms, the baseline NPU can only utilize 1 link (out of its up to 4 links), resulting in only $750$ GBps BW utilization.
-Since all the communicating NPUs are below the same L1 switch in FRED topologies, they can use the entire $3$ TBps of NPU-L1 BW to communicate.
+The MP(2)-DP(5)-PP(2) case has all MP (All-Reduce), DP (All-Reduce), and PP (multicast) communications.
+For the MP communications, the baseline NPU can only utilize 1 link (out of its up to 4 links), resulting in only $750 \text{GBps}$ BW utilization.
+Since all the communicating NPUs are below the same L1 switch in \ours topologies, they can use the entire $3 \text{TBps}$ of NPU-L1 BW to communicate.
 Additionally, in the special case when the number of peer NPUs is two, the amount of traffic for endpoint-based vs. in-network execution is the same.
-Hence, all FRED variants have the same performance for MP comm.
+Hence, all \ours variants have the same performance for MP communication.